What is an administrator exception?

 After the 21-day posted notice period, the applicant must continue to work with Zoning staff to complete the applicable Zoning Review.
-If the project is in Basic Zoning Review and all other Zoning requirements have been met, the applicant must return to the Zoning Division (200 Ross Street, 3rd Floor) to receive the final Zoning Voucher.
+If the project is in Basic Zoning Review and all other Zoning requirements have been met, the staff will email the applicant with the Record of Zoning Approval (ROZA).
 If the project is in Site Plan Review or Zoning Review with Planning Commission, the applicant must continue coordinating with the assigned staff reviewer on any outstanding components.

 An Administrator Exception expires one year after being granted.
 A permit should be obtained and substantial construction or occupancy should begin within one year of approval.
 If additional time is needed, the applicant may request a one-year extension by writing to the Zoning Administrator within the one-year time period.
 Include the address of the subject property with a brief explanation on why an extension is needed.

 May a neighbor appeal an administrator exception?